niceagency/LocationMonitor/README.md

 ## Contributions
 ___

-If you wish to contribute to NALocationManager please fork the repository and send a pull request or raise an issue within GitHub.
+If you wish to contribute to LocationMonitor please fork the repository and send a pull request or raise an issue within GitHub.

 ## License
 ___

-NALocationManager is released under the ****** license.
+LocationMonitor is released under the ****** license.
 See LICENSE for details.